 Save where the entire Commission is replaced, such appointments shall be made after the Commission has been consulted.

-In the event of retirement or death, the President and the Vice-President shall be replaced for the remainder of their term of office in accordance with the provisions of the first paragraph.
+In the event of retirement or death, the President and the Vice-Presidents shall be replaced for the remainder of their term of office in accordance with the preceding provisions.]